What are the aims of this leaflet?

 What is necrobiosis lipoidica?

-Necrobiosis lipoidica is an uncommon inflammatory condition in which shiny, red-brown or yellowish patches develop in the skin, usually in young adults and in early middle age.
-The condition is most commonly seen in conjunction with diabetes - both the insulin-dependent and non-insulin-dependent types.
+Necrobiosis lipoidica is an uncommon inflammatory condition in which shiny, reddish-brown or yellowish patches develop in the skin, usually in young adults and early middle age.
+The condition is most commonly seen in conjunction with diabetes - both the insulin-dependent type 1 and non-insulin-dependent type 2, but it can also occur in non-diabetic people as well.

 What causes necrobiosis lipoidica?

-Only one in three hundred diabetics have necrobiosis lipoidica, but most patients with necrobiosis lipoidica have, or will develop, diabetes.
-Necrobiosis lipoidica does not appear to be related to diabetic control.
+Only one in three hundred diabetics have necrobiosis lipoidica, and it appears to be slightly more common in type 1 diabetes compared to type 2 diabetes.
+However, its occurrence does not appear to be related to glucose control.

 Is necrobiosis lipoidica hereditary?